IATkachenko/HA-YandexWeather/README.md

 ## Configuration
 1. Go to Yandex [developer page](https://developer.tech.yandex.ru/services)
 2. Add Weather API with "Test tariff" _(3000 requests for 30 days for free)_
 3. Switch to "Weather for web-site tariff" _(50 requests per day for free)_.
-It may requre up to 30 minutes for activating key.
+It may require up to 30 minutes for activating key.
 4. Save API key
 5. Go to Home Assistant settings
     * Integrations